 Certain life events – be it a retirement, a milestone birthday or a family reunion – necessitate going big.

-“For me, one of the highlight features of the Presidential Suite has to be the master bedroom,” says Marie Chaverny, Assistant Director of Rooms.
+“For me, one of the highlight features of the Presidential Suite has to be the master bedroom,” says Marie Chaverny, Director of Rooms.
 “It leads out to a private pool terrace that faces east and overlooks the lagoon.
 Guests need not even step foot out of bed to watch the sun rise over the ocean.”

 Four Seasons Resort Mauritius at Anahita